 These are entities which are not consolidated because the Group does not control them through voting rights, contract, funding agreements, or other means.
 The following table describes the types of structured entities that the Group does not consolidate but in which it holds an interest.

-Type of Structured Entity Nature and Purpose Interest held by the Group Securitisation Vehicle for loans To generate - funding for the Group's lending activities - Spread through sale of assets to investors - Fees for servicing loan - Servicing fee - Credit Enhancement provided by the Company - Excess interest spread
+Type of Structured Entity Nature and Purpose Interest held by the Group Securitisation Vehicle for loans To generate - funding for the Group's lending activities - Spread through sale of assets to investors - Fees for servicing loan Servicing fee Credit Enhancement provided by the Company Excess interest spread

-Particulars As at As at As at 31st March 2019 31st March 2018 1st April 2017 Aggregate value of accounts sold to 99,089.21 - 63,510.28 securitisation company Aggregate consideration 99,089.21 - 61,071.08 Quantum of credit enhancement in the form 7,005.03 5,422.14 of deposits , i , i Servicing fees 40.00 - 31.05
+Particulars As at 31st March 2019 As at 31st March 2018 As at 1st April 2017 Aggregate value of accounts sold to securitisation company 99,089.21 - 63,510.28 Aggregate consideration 99,089.21 - 61,071.08 Quantum of credit enhancement in the form of deposits 7,005.03 - 5,422.14 Servicing fees 40.00 - 31.05